-The preserve remains open 6:30am-sunset.
+The preserve remains open from 6:30am to 8pm.
 Portions of the Preserve that have been closed this year due to storm damage and COVID-19 are re-opening with restrictions.
 Please read full updates here before you visit.

 Located just 25 miles north of Chicago, the Openlands Lakeshore Preserve presents a rare opportunity to visit one of the last remaining ravine and bluff ecosystems in the metropolitan region.
 The Illinois Nature Preserves Commission designated the Openlands Lakeshore Preserve as an Illinois Nature Preserve in 2013, recognizing the quality of our restoration efforts.